Now that Input Director is up and running and configured on your master system and your slave system you can start using it:

 To set up auto-switching, you need to setup both the master and slave configuration in Input Director on every computer.

 For example, if you have two computers - one named bob and the other jane.
-You would run through the configuration steps in the quickstart installation guide setting up bob as the master and jane as the slave.
+You would run through the configuration steps in the quickstart installation guide setting up bob as the master system and jane as the slave system.
 And then run through the process again but this time set up jane as the master and bob as the slave.
 Make sure that you can manually enable bob as a master and jane as slave and that you can use bob's keyboard/mouse to control jane.
 Then switch their roles, manually enable bob as the slave and jane as the master, and test that you can control bob using jane as the master.

 To enable auto-switching, open Input Director, switch to the Global Preferences tab and enable auto-switch.
 Do this on all your systems.

 Now, when you use the mouse attached to a particular computer, that computer will automatically become the master and can be used to control the other system(s).

 Press the "Show" button and the Information Window will pop-up in the bottom-right hand corner of the screen:

 If the window doesn't pop-up, make sure that Input Director is enabled as a Slave or a Master.
 By default, if Input Director is disabled the window will remain hidden.

 When input switches from one system to another, all Input Director's displaying the information window will be updated.
 For example: